 A QC test may flag as wrong or dubious several sequences of data within a time series.
-These sequences can be found close in time and encircle values that passed successfully the test.
-However, these apparently correct values might not be as so since a prolonged sensor failure may have occurred but the QC check missed.
+These sequences can be found close in time and encircle values that passed the test successfully.
+However, these correct values might not be as so since a prolonged sensor failure may have occurred, but the QC check missed.
 The isolated pass check attempts to detect those correct observations surrounded by wrong or suspiciously wrong values and change the flag into 'Fail' or 'Suspect'.
 It is important to note that this test must be performed after running at least one of the previous routines.